 Essentially the customer only pays the price of the main product.
 Let’s take the example I did for the Grouped Products above.
 We could sell the Rode Podcaster mic and add the shockmount for free.
 An incentive for your customer to get a free accessory (or if you want a reduced price for both) with this extension.

 This option shows products on the main product page as linked.
 They are added simultaneously to the cart, thus the name Force Sells.
 They do not allow the customer to remove them.
 An example of this could be a service, like adding RAM to a Mac.
 They purchase it as a service, and the memory upgrade kit is automatically added.
-You can learn more about Force Sells here.
+You can learn more about Force Sells here on our post.